edmundmk/pomelo/README.md

     meson build; cd build; ninja

-The build scripts assume a Unix environment, and the `xxd` tool is used to embed the parser template into the program.
+The build scripts use python to embed the parser template into the program.

 ## Running pomelo